mianalysis/mia-matlab/MATLAB/MIA_MATLAB/for_redistribution_files_only/readme.txt

               backslashes (\), delimited by semi-colons (;).
               On Linux or Mac, the environment variable syntax utilizes
               forward slashes (/), delimited by colons (:).
-        NOTE: On Maci64, ensure you are using 64-bit JVM.
+        NOTE: Ensure that you are using a 64-bit JVM.